 Signal Processing Software (Effects)

 FabFilter entered the game with some incredibly powerful, yet simply laid out EQs and Compressors.
 Since then they’ve expanded and brought some of the best processing to bear with saturation plugins like Saturn, delays like Timeless 2, and even a synthesizer - Twin 2.
-This year, focus is directed towards their, now essential, Pro-R reverb plugin.
+This year, the focus is directed towards their, now essential, Pro-R reverb plugin.
 Pro-R has been widely admired and praised by most review outlets, and even industry heavyweight Dave Pensado described it as ‘...truly groundbreaking!’

 Adaptiverb is accurately described as a ‘resynthesis reverb’.
 This is because it’s not based upon reflections or modelling a reverberation that you’d hear in a room or cave.
 Adaptiverb adds perceived depth, harmonic richness, and butter-smooth tails without obscuring the source.
 Preserving the tonal definition and directness of your mix, it adds size, glue and body.
 The GUI is wonderfully tweakable, with descriptive controls that will make you want to play for hours on end.